adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 TEST(B, Y)
 TEST(B, Z)
 ```
 and you have 3 machines at your disposal.
-To run the test functions in
+To run the out functions in
 parallel, you would set `GTEST_TOTAL_SHARDS` to 3 on all machines, and
 set `GTEST_SHARD_INDEX` to 0, 1, and 2 on the machines respectively.
 Then you would run the same `foo_test` on each machine.